-Hemp, also known scientifically as Cannabis Sativa, has been found to have many of the terpenes found in various fruits and vegetables.
+Hemp, has been found to have many of the terpenes found in various fruits and vegetables.
 In addition, when applying the essential oil extract of other plants to hemp extracts research has shown significant increase in therapeutic effects.
 Myrcene is an cannabinoid in cannabis, such as CBD, to bypass the blood brain barrier easier, thus allowing a significantly higher absorption of the cannabinoids.

 For more information on terpenes - Terpene Education